mysql/mysql-router/README.txt

 Documentation
 -------------

-Documentation can be built using Doxygen and the supplied `Doxyfile` as follows:
+Documentation can be built as follows:

-    doxygen Doxyfile
+    make docs

+The documentation is using Doxygen to extract documentation comments from the source code.

-The documentation will be placed in the `doc/` directory.
+The documentation will be placed in the `doc/` directory under the build directory.
 For more detailed information about the code, please read the documentation rather than rely on this `README`.

 Installing